halavehzadeh/Terraform/AWS/for_each/README.md

-# how to create multiple resources using "for_each"
+# How to create multiple resources using "for_each"

 To understand better what purpose for_each serves, let’s see how you could achieve the same outcome in Terraform without using for_each.